Last Updated: February 17, 2021

 the official website for a better idea of what to expect during the official test.

 There are innumerable sample questions available in the form of books and e-books.
 But these are the only materials endorsed by the IELTS makers.
-They can be purchased from the Cambridge University Press or from your local IELTS Test Centers.
+They can be purchased from the Cambridge University Press or local IELTS Test Centers.

 Consider Taking a Prep Course